omnetpp/docs.omnetpp.org/tictoc/index.md

 We will re-write the statistic collection introduced in the last step to use signals.
 First of all, we can safely remove all statistic related variables from our module.
-There is no need for the <tt>cOutVector</tt> and
-<tt>cLongHistogram</tt> classes either.
-We will need only a single signal
-that carries the <tt>hopCount</tt> of the message at the time of message arrival at the destination.
+There is no need for the `cOutVector` and `cLongHistogram` classes either.
+We will need only a single signal that carries the `hopCount` of the message at the time of message arrival at the destination.

 First we need to define our signal.
-The <tt>arrivalSignal</tt> is just an identifier that can be used later to easily refer to our signal.
+The `arrivalSignal` is just an identifier that can be used later to easily refer to our signal.

 @dontinclude txc16.cc